 Sleep hygiene, a set of habits that promote regular, high-quality sleep, can be helpful.
 Some sound sleep hygiene recommendations include:

-- Going to bed at the same time each night and waking up at the same time each morning, even on the weekends
+- Waking up at the same time each morning, and going to bed at the same time each night, even on the weekends

-- Avoiding heavy meals and alcohol late at night
+- Avoiding heavy meals and alcohol close to your bedtime

 - Staying away from electronic screens for at least an hour before bed.
 Screens give off blue light, which can interfere with how the body releases melatonin, a hormone that helps cue when it’s time to go to sleep